Hotmoka/hotmoka/tutorial/Takamaka.md

 }
 ```

-> This code is only the starting point of our discussion.
+> This code is only a starting point of our discussion, not yet functional.
 > The real final version of this contract will appear at
 > the end of this section.